Mohamedsaaidi/Cisco-Group-Project/4: Estimated Costs for the Project/README.md

 ## Total Estimated Cost
 The grand total for all components amounts to **€24,000**.

-This comprehensive cost estimation ensures that we al
+This comprehensive cost estimation ensures that we allocate the necessary budget for the successful implementation of our network infrastructure.